Subtree Validation Reference Documentation

 allTxs []chainhash.Hash) (missingTxs []missingTx, err error)

-Retrieves missing transactions from a file.
+Retrieves missing transactions from a locally stored subtree data file.
 This method attempts to read transaction data from a locally stored subtree file, which can be more efficient than retrieving individual transactions from the network.

 getMissingTransactionsFromPeer